vsueiro/cim102/2022/Fall/Lectures/week2-A/README.md

 ### Hierarchy of User Needs
 A.k.a.
 “UX Pyramid”.
 Created by [Aaron Walter](https://aarronwalter.com), inspired by Maslow’s classic [Hierarchy of Needs](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs#/media/File:Maslow's_Hierarchy_of_Needs2.svg).

+🆕 The pyramid below was originally published in the [“Why Usability is the Foundation for Delightful Experiences”](https://www.nngroup.com/articles/theory-user-delight/).

 ![Functional, Reliable, Useable, Pleasurable](../../../../media/aarron-walter-user-needs.png)

 Personal examples from instructor: